 The symptoms of Reye's syndrome include vomiting, drowsiness, a lack of energy, seizures, breathing changes and an altered mental state, such as irritability and confusion.
 In severe cases, the child may go into a coma.

 Reye's syndrome causes liver problems and pressure on the brain.

-Reye's syndrome is a medical emergency and the child needs to go straight to A&E or their GP.
+Reye's syndrome is a medical emergency and the child needs urgent medical advice.
 Make sure the emergency medical team knows if the child has had aspirin or may have taken it.

 Reye's syndrome diagnosis

 The diagnosis of Reye's syndrome will be made based on symptoms, whether aspirin use is suspected, plus the results of laboratory tests.
 Other conditions causing similar symptoms will need to be ruled out.